home-assistant/home-assistant-js-websocket/README.md

 # :aerial_tramway: JavaScript websocket client for Home Assistant

-This is a websocket client written in JavaScript that communicates with the Home Assistant websocket API.
+This is a websocket client written in JavaScript that allows retrieving authentication tokens and communicate with the Home Assistant websocket API.
 It can be used to integrate Home Assistant into your apps.
 It has 0 dependencies.

 ```javascript
 import { createConnection, subscribeEntities } from 'home-assistant-js-websocket';